-It is the oldest of all Christian liturgies, straight from the Temple services as reiterated by Christ.
-It is today in the Anglican Book of Common Prayer (also used by Roman Catholics) as part of the Communion service.
+This is the oldest of all Christian liturgies, straight from the Temple services as reiterated by Christ.
+It is today in the Anglican Book of Common Prayer (it is accepted and used by all Orthodox) as part of the Communion service.
 The congregation chants it before the Decalogue (or 10 Commandments).
 In Rite II the Anglican and Episcopal Church primarily uses this Temple prayer “Hear o Israel” in place of the ten commandments.
 Many of the Liturgies say “Hear what Christ says” in place of it, which is also the same Temple liturgical meaning or emphasis all along.

 Below is a copy of the official Anglican Missal, where it is an essential part of the daily communion service:

 This is called “the Shama”.
 The true Orthodox Culdees have always treated the Shama, together with the Our Father, as a foundation of Christian prayers that are used at the Divine service times (morning and evening).
 Anglicans do it at the minimum at the midday service during communion.
 In any case, the standard BCP liturgical books have in the preface that the Bishop can deviate slightly to include or removing some of the festivals for the local needs.
 This depends also on availability of ministers, of which the Bishop will help in.
 This makes room for the more orthodox Culdees, and our more literalist Celtic Israelite faith.

 We see in the Biblical record that Saint Paul, Jesus (Yahshua), and all the Apostles observed the Temple times of prayer, and did pray these prayers twice daily as is the custom in today’s orthodox church together as found in the Canonical Hours, and used in the time of Sunrise and Sunset still by the Jews.